google/TestParameterInjector/README.md

 ## Introduction

-`TestParameterInjector` is a JUnit4 test runner that runs its test methods for different combinations of field/parameter values.
+`TestParameterInjector` is a JUnit4 and JUnit5 test runner that runs its test methods for different combinations of field/parameter values.

 Parameterized tests are a great way to avoid code duplication between tests and